-Applicants are required to select specific performance measures from AmeriCorps Seniors RSVP Appendix B- National Performance Measures.
-Applicants must identify a Primary Focus Area.
-Work plans must include at least one service activity in the selected Primary Focus Area.
-The Primary Focus Area should represent the area in which the project aims to make the most impact.
+Applicants must identify Education as the Primary Focus Area.
+Work plans must include at least one service activity in the selected Primary Focus Area of Education.
+The Primary Focus Area represents the area in which the incumbent aims to make the most impact.